forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

 1. Run command `gcloud deployment-manager deployments update DEPLOYMENT_NAME --config deploy-forseti-server-xxxxx-2-4-0.yaml` If you see errors while running the deployment manager update command, please refer to below section `Error while running deployment manager` for details on how to workaround the error.
+1. Reset the Forseti server VM instance for changes in startup script to take effect.
+You can reset the VM by running command `gcloud compute instances reset MY_FORSETI_SERVER_INSTANCE --zone MY_FORSETI_SERVER_ZONE`
+Example command: `gcloud compute instances reset forseti-server-vm-70ce82f --zone us-central1-c`
-1. Repeat step `3-9` for Forseti client.
+1. Repeat step `3-10` for Forseti client.
 1. Configuration file `forseti_conf_server.yaml` updates:
 Forseti is updated to be usable on a non organization resource.